Seasonal Affective Disorder: Causes, Symptoms & Solutions

 In some cases, it may be difficult to know if someone is dealing with seasonal affective disorder or another form of depression.
 This is why it’s particularly important to notice when the depressive feelings first started.
 If they started during the cooler season, there may be a good chance that you are dealing with seasonal affective disorder.
 Talk to your health professionals to understand what you are dealing with.

 They will likely go through your health history, ask you about your symptoms, perform a physical exam, run some lab work, and do a psychological evaluation to make the right diagnosis.
-While the natural strategies for seasonal affective disorder may also be beneficial for other forms of depression, mental health problems, and physical health concerns, it is important that you have the right diagnosis, so you can understand the root cause of the issue, and then begin the right natural treatment protocol.
+While the natural strategies for seasonal affective disorder may also be beneficial for other forms of depression, mental health problems, and physical health concerns, you must have the right diagnosis, so you can understand the root cause of the issue, and then begin the right natural treatment protocol.

 Causes of Seasonal Affective Disorder